Shubh-Krishna/Calculator/README.md

-#Calculator
+# WebCalculator

-It is a simple calculator project which I made with the help of html and css....
+WebCal is a user-friendly and efficient online calculator website project designed to streamline your mathematical calculations.
+With its sleek and intuitive interface, users can easily perform basic arithmetic operations such as addition, subtraction, multiplication, and division calculations.

 In this calculator symbol represent are :
                               AC = All Clear
                               DE = Delete